jphaugla/Redis-Digital-Banking-redisson/README.md

 ## Overview
 In this tutorial, a java spring boot application is run through a jar file to support typical API calls to a REDIS banking data layer.
 A redis docker configuration is included.
+Additionally, a version of this with SSL is documented with optional redisson yaml containing ttl

 ## Redis and Redisson advantages for Digital Banking
  * Redis easily handles high write transaction volume